takeiteasy/jcc/README.md

 #### Safety Levels

 JCC provides preset safety levels that automatically enable appropriate combinations of safety features.
 These make it easy to choose the right balance between safety and performance without needing to remember individual flags.
+These overhead percentages are just guesses by the way.
+Pure speculation.
+Source?
+I made them up.

 **Level 0: None** (`-0` or `--safety=none`)
 - No safety checks